lamr12/feature/builds/README.md

 ##Demo

 To test the custom build for lodash we need to check the json structure that we need to send(Open lodashBuild.js).
-For lodash it should be somthing like:
+For lodash it should be something like:

 ```
 {